sodalabsio/soda_replicator/README.md

 ## How to Use This Repo

-Video tutorial for those who do not want to read the documentation: https://youtube.com/playlist?list=PLqlvVlXl5PP0NMi-91iG-HuafsIa_qcf6&si=d1mzORY3edhCzF7N.
+Video tutorial for those who do not want to read the documentation or who need more extensive explanations: https://youtube.com/playlist?list=PLqlvVlXl5PP0NMi-91iG-HuafsIa_qcf6&si=d1mzORY3edhCzF7N.

 ### 1. Installation 🚀

 1.1  Download the [clean](https://github.com/cdueben/soda_replicator/tree/clean) template: **[Code › Download ZIP](https://github.com/cdueben/soda_replicator/archive/refs/heads/clean.zip)**.

-1.2  Unpack & rename the folder to your *project name* (Avoid namespace clashes).
+1.2  Unpack & rename the folder to your *project name*.

 1.3 Make sure you have Git installed and GitHub [configured](https://docs.github.com/en/get-started/git-basics/set-up-git).
 + **Tip:** New to Git?
 Follow the *Hello World* [tutorial](https://guides.github.com/activities/hello-world).